weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-1. Saiorm does not convert value type in condition(where,limit,order_by, group_by, various join),if you want to use value passed from user,you must check them, because it's easily to triggering injection vulnerability.
+1. Saiorm does not convert value type in condition(where,limit,order_by, group_by, various join etc.),if you want to use value passed from user,you must check them, because it's easily to triggering injection vulnerability.

+2. Saiorm require python3 and pymysql, support MySQL only now.

 Initialization
 ~~~~~~~~~~~~~~